 The course will begin with the discoveries of ancient mathematicians such as Archimedes, Eratosthenes and the Father of Geometry, Euclid.
 This classic geometry of two-dimensions is similar to what you may have studied in high school, but we will study more advanced Euclidean geometry through rigorous deductive proof.
 During the second half of the semester, we will move into geometry based upon other axiomatic structures, specifically: non-Euclidean geometry, projective geometry, and fractal geometry.
 Prerequisite: MATH295 - Foundations of Abstract Mathematics.

 This course introduces students to the design, analysis, and implementation of numerical algorithms designed to solve mathematical problems that arise in the real-world modeling of physical processes.
 Topics will include several categories of numerical algorithms such as solving systems of linear equations, root-finding, approximation, interpolation, numerical solutions to differential equations, numerical integration, and matrix methods.
-Prerequisite: MATH351 - Linear Algebra.
-Recommended: COMS103 - Intro to Programming I.
+Prerequisites: MATH351 - Linear Algebra and COMS103 - Intro to Programming I.

 Modeling is a course that covers techniques for analysis and decision-making for industrial problems, discrete and continuous optimization, dynamical systems modeling, and probabilistic methods in applied mathematics.
 Prerequisite: MATH260 - Differential Equations.